-The history of photography
+The birthplace of photography

 For us today it seems normal to take photos of the world around us.
-We use a camera or phone almost daily, snapping friends and family, beautiful landscapes, even the food we eat.
+We use a camera or phone almost daily, snapping pictures of friends and family, beautiful landscapes, even the food we eat.

 Who would guess that all this started at Lacock Abbey in 1835 - then the home to William Henry Fox Talbot, Victorian polymath.
 Frustrated by his inability to paint and draw, he wanted to find a way to 'fix images'.
-He wrote:

 After some experiments Talbot took an image of a window at his home Lacock Abbey in Wiltshire in 1835.
 This image, not much bigger than a stamp, is now celebrated as the world’s earliest surviving photographic negative.